alaa/pencil/README.md

 # Pencil

 Pencil is a simple service-registration tool for Docker and uses Consul as a backend for Service-Discovery.
-It basically syncronizes the "diff" between the local state (Running Docker Containers) and the remote state on Consul registry every (n) seconds.
-The default is set to 10s.
+It syncronizes only the delta `∆` between the local state on every node (Running Docker Containers) and the remote state on Consul registry every (n) seconds.

-Pencil does not perform bulk syncing, it only syncronizes the changes the additions or deletions to Consul which is highly important for external Load-balancing and service-monitoring.
+The default is set to `10s`.

+Pencil have been used in many different production systems and successfully synchronized hundreds of thouthands of contianers without problems.

 ## Run Pencil from DockerHub image:
 ```